Quantum Analytic Descent: Conclusion and Discussion

-There are other interesting questions that we defer to future work.
-This includes a more detailed analysis of the effect of shot noise and other noise sources on analytic descent.
-Furthermore, our approach is completely general and can be applied to any Hamiltonain $\mathcal{H}$.
-However, we expect that increasingly more complex Hamiltonians -- such as in quantum chemistry -- might result in more complex energy surfaces which are more difficult to approximate classically.
-Nevertheless, our approach guarantees that the approxmation error scales cubically with the distance from the reference point.
+We note that our approach is completely general and can be applied to any Hamiltonain $\mathcal{H}$, although, we expect that increasingly more complex Hamiltonians -- such as in quantum chemistry -- might result in more complex energy surfaces which are more difficult to approximate classically.
+Nevertheless, a significant advantage of our approach is that in all cases it guarantees an approximation error of the gradient vector that scales with the fourth power of the distance from the reference point as shown in Fig.~\ref{fig1}(b).
+While our analytical approximation may be accurate for relatively large jumps $\delta$, we have shown that its measurement cost relative to determining a gradient vector grows with the distance $\delta$.